KovasMcCann/DotFiles/README.md

-### Config Files for
+# Config Files

-	-DWM config.h for reference
+- DWM config.h for reference
-		-**Most keybings are in key.h**
+  - **Most keybings are in key.h**
   - this is done with an include command
-	-Vim and ZSH config are located in RC's
+- Vim and ZSH config are located in RC's
+  - If you use VScode you can my your .vimrc file to your vim plugin
-	-Shell script's for system
+- Shell script's for system

 ## How to use

-Copy any config file or clone repo view config file for ideas
+Copy any config file or clone repo

+View config file for ideas